RocketChat/Rocket.Chat/README.md

 - Allow Users to Delete Own Account : true
 - Resize Avatars : false (uses only URL for Blockstack asset)
 - Require Name for Signup : false
-- Require Password Confirmation : false (only Blockstack auth)
-- Password Reset : false (as above)
 - Internal Hubot > Username : block.bot

+The password login is available for admins or to resolve Blockstack authentication issues.
+Users can set their own password, but can only register via the **Sign in with Blockstack** button.

 ### Roadmap

 - Appoint community contribution and management team
 - Forked iOS and Android apps specifically for BlockParty instances
-- Full documentation and debug logging to encourage further contribution
+- Full auth documentation and debug logging to encourage further contribution
 - Repackage and publish as generic Meteor package `accounts-blockstack`
 - Publish tutorial app for Blockstack auth in Meteor
-- Use Let’s Encrypt to automatically issue SSL certificates for instances
 - Use Blockstack file upload package for assets storage (similar to S3 package)
 - Use Blockstack for Mongo storage to decentralize DB
 - How-to-fork and setup guides submitted to rocket.chat/docs
 - Secure and serve BlockParty as decentralized app
 - Support other encryption protocols like OMEMO (conversations.im/omemo) #36
+- Use Let’s Encrypt to automatically issue SSL certificates for instances
 - Bot onboarding / welcome and integration with other Blockstack services

 ### Minor Issues